North Sydney Oval: Cricket

 The New South Wales Blues cricket team play regular Sheffield Shield, Ryobi Cup and Twenty20 Cricket matches at the Oval.
 The oval hosted the final of the inaugural Twenty20 domestic knock-out cup competition between NSW Blues and Victorian Bushrangers.
 It also plays home to the North Sydney Grade club.
 The ground was the host for 6 group matches and the final of the 2009 Women's Cricket World Cup.

 It has hosted 5 women's test matches, with Australia playing England there in 1957/58, 1968/69 and 1991/92, 2017 (which was also the first even day-night Women's Test match) and India in 1990/91 and 12 one day internationals.
 New South Wales have played 3 first class matches there and 21 List A one-day games.

 In September and October 2013 Sydney will host the 2013–14 Ryobi One-Day Cup.
 North Sydney Oval was chosen as one of the host venues along with Bankstown, Hurstville, Drummoyne ovals and the Blacktown AFL/Cricket Stadium, with North Sydney and Bankstown being the two venues used for nationally broadcast games on Channel 9 and on their HD station GEM.
 North Sydney will host seven games of the 20 game tournament, including the playoff for 3rd and 4th on 24 October and the final to be played on 27 October.

 Rugby union

 Rugby union has been played at the St Leonards Park complex since the late 1890s with the North Shore Football Club (known as the 'Pirates') playing matches there.
 In 1900 North Shore merged with the Wallaroos club to form Northern Suburbs Rugby Club and has had North Sydney Oval as their home ground ever since, playing all their home games in the Shute Shield at the ground.

+The Sydney Rugby Union nominated North Sydney Oval to host the Grand Final of the Shute Shield in a three year deal starting in the 2016 season.
+This ended up coinciding with Northern Suburbs making their first Grand Final appearance in 18 years.
+Northern Suburbs met Sydney University Football Club who had won 7 of the last 10 premierships and ended 41 years of heartbreak winning 28-15 in front of a crowd estimated to be 18,000 strong.

+Northern Suburbs made the Grand Final the following year, however lost narrowly 25-30 to Warringah in front of a second sell-out in a row and an estimated crowd of 20,000.